camunda/camunda-docs-manual/content/update/minor/718-to-719/_index.md

 * Adding/Clearing a user operation log annotation

 In case you want to avoid tenant check, please refer to [Disable the transparent access restrictions]({{< ref "/user-guide/process-engine/multi-tenancy.md#disable-the-transparent-access-restrictions" >}}).

+# Webapps revalidate authentications every five minutes

+Previously, after a user logged into the Webapps, the [authentication cache]({{< ref "/webapps/shared-options/authentication.md#cache" >}}) was valid for the lifetime of the HTTP session, which has [security implications]({{< ref "/user-guide/security.md#authentication-cache" >}}).

+With this release, we introduced a time to live for the authentication cache, configured to five minutes by default.
+This new default might lead to a higher load on your database.

+You can read how to configure the time to live to a smaller interval or restore the legacy behavior (disable the authentication cache time to live) in the documentation about [Web Applications]({{< ref "/webapps/shared-options/authentication.md#time-to-live" >}}).